-Clayphan, A, Martinez-Maldonado, R & Kay, J 2013, 'Open learner models to support reflection on brainstorming at interactive tabletops', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), International Conference on Artificial Intelligence in Education, Springer, Memphis, TN, USA, pp. 683-686.View/Download from: UTS OPUS or Publisher's site
+Clayphan, A, Martinez-Maldonado, R & Kay, J 2013, 'Open learner models to support reflection on brainstorming at interactive tabletops', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), International Conference on Artificial Intelligence in Education, Springer, Memphis, TN, USA, pp. 683-686.View/Download from: Publisher's site

 Brainstorming is a widely-used group technique to enhance creativity.
 Interactive tabletops have the potential to support brainstorming and, by exploiting learners' trace data, they can provide Open Learner Models (OLMs) to support reflection on a brainstorming session.
 We describe our design of such OLMs to enable an individual to answer core questions: C1) how much did I contribute?
 C2) at what times was the group or an individual stuck? and C3) where did group members seem to 'spark' off each other?
 We conducted 24 brainstorming sessions and analysed them to create brainstorming models underlying the OLMs.
 Results indicate the OLM's were effective.
 Our contributions are: i) the first OLMs supporting reflection on brainstorming; ii) models of brainstorming that underlie the OLMs; and iii) a user study demonstrating that learners can use the OLMs to answer core reflection questions. © 2013 Springer-Verlag Berlin Heidelberg.

-Clayphan, A, Martinez-Maldonado, R, Ackad, C & Kay, J 2013, 'An approach for designing and evaluating a plug-in vision-based tabletop touch identification system', Proceedings of the 25th Australian Computer-Human Interaction Conference: Augmentation, Application, Innovation, Collaboration, OzCHI 2013, Australian Computer Human Interaction Conference, ACM, Adelaide, Australia, pp. 373-382.View/Download from: UTS OPUS or Publisher's site
+Clayphan, A, Martinez-Maldonado, R, Ackad, C & Kay, J 2013, 'An approach for designing and evaluating a plug-in vision-based tabletop touch identification system', Proceedings of the 25th Australian Computer-Human Interaction Conference: Augmentation, Application, Innovation, Collaboration, OzCHI 2013, Australian Computer Human Interaction Conference, ACM, Adelaide, Australia, pp. 373-382.View/Download from: Publisher's site

 Key functionality for interactive tabletops to provide effective collaboration affordances requires touch identification, where each touch is matched to the right user.
 This can be valuable to provide adaptive functions, personalisation of content, collaborative gestures and capture of differentiated interaction for real-time or further analysis.
 While there is increased attention on touch-identification mechanisms, currently there is no developed solution to readily enhance available tabletop hardware to include such functionality.
 This paper proposes a plug-in system that adds touch identification to a conventional tabletop.
 It also presents an analysis tool and the design of an evaluation suite to inform application designers of the effectiveness of the system to differentiate users.
 We illustrate its use by evaluating the solution under a number of conditions of: scalability (number of users); activity density; and multi-touch gestures.
 Our contributions are: (1) an offthe- shelf system to add user differentiation and tracking to currently available interactive tabletop hardware; and (2) the foundations for systematic assessment of touch identification accuracy for vision-based systems.